23013357/Module-1/CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 4 – Conditional Statements- Checking Vowel or not
+## Experiment No: 4 – Conditional Statements-program to check whether the given number is even or odd using If..else statements.

 ## AIM
-To Write a Python program to check whether the given character is a vowel or not using if..else statement
+To Write a Python program to check whether the given number is even or odd using If..else statements.
 ## ALGORITHM
 1. Begin the program.
 2. Take a character input from the user